suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

-The COSE\_Encrypt structure conveys information for encrypting the payload, which includes information like the algorithm and the IV, even though the payload is not embedded in the COSE_Encrypt.ciphertext itself since it conveyed as detached content.
+The COSE\_Encrypt structure conveys information for encrypting the payload, which includes information like the algorithm and the IV, even though the payload may not embedded in the COSE_Encrypt.ciphertext if it is conveyed as detached content.

 ### Deployment Options